Bayern Munich eyeing shock move for Manchester City and England star Jack Grealish - Paper Talk

 DAILY RECORD

-Aberdeen have Robby McCrorie and Hakon Valdimarsson amongst their summer goalkeeping targets.
+Aberdeen have Robby McCrorie and Hakon Valdimarsson among their summer goalkeeping targets.

 SCOTTISH SUN